 We are closely monitoring developments regarding the coronavirus and its impact on the community.
-At this time, all educational programs are suspended until April 10, 2020.
-Additionally, the Urban Farm is currently closed.
+At this time, all educational programs are suspended until further notice.
 Please continue to check the RIPA website for updates.

 The Randall’s Island Park Alliance’s Edible Education program offers free educational activities at RIPA’s Urban Farm to students of all ages (grades K – 12), in partnership with local schools and groups, as well as through RIPA’s free summer camps.
 The Urban Farm and outdoor kitchen give students a deeper understanding of soil biodiversity, how food is grown and the need for nutritious food in our community.
 The variety of classes offered allow students to foster meaningful student interaction with the farm’s plentiful assortment of fresh grown vegetables and fruits, compost, rice paddies, and even chickens.
 This positive space for hands-on learning allows students to explore aspects of their ecosystem and to harvest, cook, and eat a communal meal together, all while adhering to academic standards in the life sciences.